mdbergmann/fp-lib-m68k/README.md

 (I'm posting the full assembler source code at the end of the post.)
 It was developed using the 'DevPac' assembler.
 A well known macro assembler for the Amiga.)

-As the first part of this blog I'd like to write a little about the theory of floating-point numbers.
+Let me first write a little about the theory of floating-point numbers.
 But I'm assuming that you know what 'floating-point' numbers are.

 One of the floating point standards is IEEE 754.